fischer-hub/metagenomics/README.md

 ```
 In this example the pipeline would run with specific settings for the `Allegro` high performance cluster of FU Berlin and manage your Snakemake rules as jobs ([see more](https://github.com/Snakemake-Profiles/slurm)).
 You can define your own HPC (or local) profiles and put them in the profiles dir to run as shown above.

+## Output
+### Results
+As of right now the pipeline will output combined gene abundance tables in `resultDir/humann/`.
+Here you can aso find the individual gene abundance tables for every sample, normalized for gene length and amount of reads per sample (relative abundances) and raw (absoulte abundance).

+### Logs
+All log files are saved to `log/$toolname` and contain the standard output of the tool.\
+NOTE: On HPCs the job manager might catch the stdout before going to the log files resulting in empty logs.
+You can find the stdout of each job in its job-log file.
+For `SLURM` these will be redirected to the `slurm/` directory of the project dir.